sayolove/ngu-guide/src/content/docs/en/chapters/chapter-3.md

 - Faster NGU Energy (buy until you reach CBlock1)

 ## Items to Keep
+Note: This is NOT an exhaustive list of good items or the only items to keep.
+These are just items obtainable in this chapter that may come in handy in future chapters.
+Most E/M items are not included in this list, use GO to keep track of items that fit in your loadouts.
+Generally, any item with a unique special bonus (AT / wandoos / respawn / cooldown / NGUs) is likely worth keeping.
-Keep Forever
+- Keep Forever:
-- Sands of Time (Move Cooldown)
-- Ring of Might (Move Cooldown)
+    - Ring of Greed (respawn, drop chance)
-- Ring of Greed (Respawn)
+    - Ring of Might (move cooldown, respawn)
-- Stapler (Respawn)
-- stooB s’rerednaW (seed gain)
+    - stoob s’rerednaW (seed gain)
-- UUG’s ‘Special’ Ring (seed gain)
+    - UUG’s Special Ring (seed gain)

-Keep until no longer used by GO:
-- Badly Drawn Smiley Face
-- Badly Drawn Gun
+    - Green Heart (respawn, drop chance, beard speed)
-- Random Crayons
+- Keep Temporarily:
-- Ring of Utility
+	- Ring of Utility (NGUs, AT) - useful through the end of Normal
-- Fanny Pack
-- Dorky Glasses
+	- Dorky Glasses (NGUs, wandoos) - useful through early Evil
+	- Badly Drawn Gun (augment speed) - useful until late Chapter 5
+	- Badly Drawn Smiley Face (AT) - useful until late Chapter 5
+	- Stealthiest (NGUs) - useful until late Chapter 5

 ## Adventure Zones
 Prioritize finishing any set bonuses you haven’t completed yet (especially Pissed-Off Key)